IrinaSvirkina/TestGitPluginRepo/readme.txt

-Hello World!!!!!Do I have permissions to write?
+dfsdfello World!!!!!Do I have permissions to write?
 Still has permission?
 Still has permission?

 4!4!4!4!
 333